Optimize your Blog with these 4 Powerful Tools

 Successful Affiliate Link Campaigns: Replacing Keywords with Pretty Link Pro

-Pretty Link Pro is a very powerful application for successful Affiliate Link campaigns — and one of it’s most important features for Affiliate Link campaigns is Keyword Replacements.
+Pretty Link Pro is a very powerful application for successful Affiliate Link campaigns — and one of it's most important features for Affiliate Link campaigns is Keyword Replacements.
 This feature allows you to attach keywords to your pretty links and have those keywords replaced throughout your blog with click-able links to that pretty link.
 This technique can help to meet link density recommendations for SEO and successful affiliate link campaigns on even very old blog posts (since PLP replaces these links through all your posts & pages).
+Use resources at White Label Reviews to your benefit.

 Pretty Link Pro also provide ways to throttle the number of keywords replaced per post, number of replacements per keyword per post, and specify link attributes like styling and nofollows.
 These options will allow your posts to not get too “spammy” — which can be very bad for affiliate link campaigns in particular.